PRODUCT COMPARISONS

 7

-Notes: I limited the search at the first 100 results on each service and was unable to locate IronPDF's GitHub repository as well as the iText website on DuckDuckGo.
+Notes: I limited the search to the first 100 results on each service and was unable to locate IronPDF's GitHub repository as well as the iText website on DuckDuckGo.
 SyncFusion does not have a GitHub repository with PDF creation samples.

 Acquisition